zolyfarkas/spf4j/src/site/markdown/misc.md

  ```

  Execution contexts are transfered across Thread boundaries with: ContextPropagatingExecutorService
- (can wrap any executorservice) or you can create context transfering Callables and Runnables with ExecutorContexts
+ (can wrap any executorservice) or ContextPropagationgCompletableFuture or
- utility methods.
+ you can create context transfering Callables and Runnables with ExecutorContexts utility methods.

- Execution contexts implementations are cutomizable with the system property: spf4j.execContentFactoryClass
+ Execution context implementations are customizeable with the system property: spf4j.execContentFactoryClass
  where you can specify your custom ExecutionContextFactory implementation.